THE PRAIRIE GARDEN HISTORY & COMMITTEE

 The 2014/15 Committee: Co-chairs: Ed Czarnecki & Colleen Zacharias, Guest Editor: Rick Durand, Secretary: Linda Pearn,

-Treasurer: Jean Pomo, Editor: Richard Denesiuk.
-Associate Editors: Valerie Denesiuk, Phil Graham, Susanne Olver,
+Treasurer: Jean Pomo/Dawn Harris (Jean Pomo resigned Aug 1 2014), Editor: Richard Denesiuk.
+Associate Editors: Colin Briggs, Craig Gillespie, Susanne Olver,

-Warren Otto, Linda Pearn, Andy Tekauz, Bonnie Tulloch, Kevin Twomey, Sandy Venton,
+Warren Otto, Linda Pearn, Andy Tekauz, Kevin Twomey, Sandy Venton and

-Frances Wershler and Carla Zelmer.
+Frances Wershler.
 Award for Excellence Committee: Reg Curle,

 Roger Brown.
 Regional Representatives: Sara Williams (Grasswood, Saskatchewan), Jane Reksten (Calgary, Alberta) and Melanie Mathieson (Thunder Bay, Ontario).